 Incident Response Training

-To support the capacity of our nation’s cyber enterprise to “Defend Today, Secure Tomorrow” CISA has developed no-cost cybersecurity incident response training for government employees and contractors across Federal, State, Local, Tribal, and Territorial government, and is open to educational and critical infrastructure partners.
+To support the capacity of our nation’s cyber enterprise, CISA has developed no-cost cybersecurity incident response (IR) training for government employees and contractors across Federal, State, Local, Tribal, and Territorial government, and is open to educational and critical infrastructure partners.

-The Identify, Mitigate, and Recover (IMR) incident response curriculum provides a range of training offerings for beginner, intermediate, and advanced cyber professionals encompassing basic cybersecurity awareness and best practices for organizations, live red/blue team network defense demonstrations emulating real-time incident response scenarios, and hands- on cyber range training courses for incident response practitioners.
-Course types include: Awareness Webinars, Cyber Range Training, Cyber Range Challenges, and Observe the Attack.
-With four types of courses, there are valuable learning opportunities available for everyone from cyber newbies to veteran cybersecurity engineers.
+The incident response curriculum provides a range of training offerings for beginner and intermediate cyber professionals encompassing basic cybersecurity awareness and best practices for organizations and hands-on cyber range training courses for incident response.
+Course types include: Awareness Webinars and Cyber Range Training.
+These courses provide valuable learning opportunities for everyone from cyber newbies to veteran cybersecurity engineers.

 To learn more about CISA's incident response training, please visit the Incident Response Training page.